Key takeaways

 A few patterns recur in projects that benefit from a partner:

-• Capacity is the bottleneck, not capability.
-Your team could build it; they don’t have the hours.
-Hiring takes months.
-The deadline is now.
+- Capacity is the bottleneck, not capability: Your team could build it, but they don’t have the hours; hiring takes months you don’t have.

-• The project keeps stalling internally.
-It’s been on the roadmap for two quarters.
-Other priorities keep displacing it.
-The work hasn’t moved because nobody has the bandwidth to move it.
+- The project keeps stalling internally: It’s been on the roadmap for two quarters, other priorities keep displacing it, and nobody has the bandwidth to move it forward.

 The triggers fall into a few buckets: capacity, capability, and risk.
-What they share is a conclusion.
 The work isn’t getting done well or quickly enough internally, and the gap is too big to close with one freelancer.

 What kind of partner fits which kind of problem

 Not every partner is the right partner for every problem.
-The kind of help you need depends on what’s actually missing.
+The kind of help you need depends on what’s actually missing — and the answer often points to a different kind of partner than buyers default to.

 If the design work itself is the missing piece, you need an instructional design partner, either an ID consultant for upstream work like curriculum and storyboard or a full-service partner if production is also part of the gap.

-For projects where the gap is the whole package (strategy, design, production, project management), a full-service partner is the right scale of help.
 The argument for full-service isn’t that more is better.
 Coordinating four specialty vendors yourself often costs as much in management time as it saves in hourly rates.
+And when the gap is clarity itself, an honest partner will tell you when their model isn’t the right fit, including, sometimes, that you don’t need a partner at all.

 Beyond capability, a few questions surface most of what matters in eLearning partner evaluation: